Cox Springs School Has a Rich History

 In the Fall of 1940 the backwater from the newly constructed Mansfield Dam on the Colorado River, just above Austin, came up over the fertile river bottom lands in the Anderson Bend and Cox Springs area, creating Lake Travis.
 Lago Vista got it’s name in 1958 by the developer of the town.

 The building was going to be put up for bids and sold to the highest bidder to be used for barnwood.
 The nearest schools were in Travis Peak and Nameless, but there were no adequate roads from the lake area to them.
 Mr. Carlton (who had 3 children) suggested the school be reorganized and moved to higher & drier land.
-Another local landowner, Mr. Pearsen (who had no children) agreed.
-The two of them had the school moved in two sections, in 1940 at a cost of $100, to its present location on Old Burnet Road in Jonestown.
+Another local landowner, Mr. Pearson (who had no children at that time) agreed.
+The two of them had the school moved in two sections, in 1941 at a cost of $100, to its present location on Old Burnet Road in Jonestown.

 There were so few people left in the community that they also sold plots of land and made arrangements for families to move into the area so that there would be enough children to justify having a teacher at the school.